Ongoing CE Opportunities

 · the use of mirtazapine – a newly veterinary-approved drug in Canada for body weight gain in cats with a poor appetite and experiencing weight loss.

-If you are new to the Counsellor Program please contact your Royal Canin Technical Sales Representative to get signed up.
-Already to sign up?
-Visit the Royal Canin Veterinary Portal to start learning.
-Most modules worth 2 CE credits, but varies depending on length of time required.
+If you are new to the program, please contact your Royal Canin Technical Sales Representative to enroll.
+Already signed up?
+Visit the Royal Canin Veterinary Portal to access the Royal Canin Academy and start learning!
+The Royal Canin Academy Is updated regularly with new content, so check in often to see what’s new.

 Boehringer Ingelheim (Canada) held live webinars in March 2017 which were recorded and are now available to a wider audience.
 Each contains a quiz at the end.
 Each worth 1 CE credit.